 In addition to license rights, Verizon also uses CCC’s copyright educational resources to help inform employees about important copyright issues in the workplace.
 Customers have access to on-site and online workshops, videos, and white papers and other materials to get staff up-to-speed on the basics of copyright in the U.S. and abroad.

 Recently, Verizon’s compliance group created a 25-minute web-based course covering all of Verizon’s policies and procedures regarding copyrighted works.
-This mandatory training was designed to educate employees about copyright and violation risks.
+This mandatory training was designed to educate employees about copyright and the risks of infringement.
 Flaherty points out the significance of this program.
 “The point of training is not just to issue a list of things employees cannot do.
 Rather, its purpose is to provide employees with as much information as possible to raise copyright awareness and let them know what they can do with published information.”

 Integrating CCC compliance solutions into Verizon’s extensive copyright program was a win-win for the company’s workforce and legal team.
 Employees collaborate with confidence, leveraging published information to develop new solutions and deliver greater service to customers.
 And Flaherty and his Legal department can breathe easier knowing they’ve taken significant steps to minimize infringement risk.
-The entire company benefits by cutting the time and expense involved in negotiating countless agreements with individual rightsholders.
+The entire company by the efficiencies created by reducing the need to negotiate agreements with individual rightsholders.